Serpentine Squiggles

 Roko’s Basilisk vexes me.

-This isn’t not quite a forever discorse, but it’s almost as annoying.
+This isn’t quite a , but it’s almost as annoying.

-Roko’s Basilisk is stupid.
+The Basilisk is stupid.
 It’s not worth worrying about.
 But.
 It’s not a time-traveling god-ai.
-It’s not pascal’s mugging.
-And if you think a mystical, philosophically unsound assertion that a digitally uploaded copy of you “isn’t really you” is a rebuttal, you’re too ignorant to understand the rest of this post, go ahead and close the tab.
+It’s not Pascal’s mugging.
+And if you think a mystical, assertion that a digitally uploaded copy of you “isn’t really you” is a rebuttal, you’re too ignorant to understand the rest of this post, go ahead and close the tab.

 So is this blogpost even worth making?
 Should I be bothered at all by people dunking on it?
 Yet, I do think there’s something kind of pathetic about being merely intellectually lucky.